isaaxite/deploy-posts-to-github-issue/README.md

 # 🎁 Donate

-- Star my repo
+- Star this repo

-- Buy me a coffe
+- Buy me a coffe ☕️

 # 📄 Test situation